nodedocs/Command-line-arguments/article.md

+# Command-line Arguments

 Passing in arguments via the command line is an extremely basic programming task, and a necessity for anyone trying to write a simple Command-Line Interface (CLI).

+## Inspecting the Process Arguments

 In Node.js, as in C and many related environments, all command-line arguments received by the shell are given to the process in an array called `argv` (short for 'argument values').

 Node.js exposes this array for every running process in the form of `process.argv` - let's take a look at an example.
 Make a file called `argv.js` and add this line: